Ministers of European Affairs from 13 EU countries, the future of Georgia as an EU member is in your hands

 AI

-They claim that [EU] doors will remain .
+They claim that [EU] doors will remain open.

 Georgia will not be able join the European Union, as stated in the statement.
 If the government doesn’t change its course.
 According to their definition, “To view this clear decision even in the slightest way or in a completely different light is either delusional of simply false.”

-“Georgia is a country that has experienced a lot in terms of fighting for freedom, self-determination and dignity.
+“Georgia is a country that has experienced a lot in terms of fighting , self-determination and dignity.
 This was especially true when it achieved independence from the empire next door 30 years ago after the last occupation.
 Georgia’s future was set to be free, democratic, prosperous, and most importantly, European.
-Our countries, , and Poland, as also Belgium, Denmark, Estonia Latvia, Lithuania and , Portugal, Finland and Sweden, have supported Georgia’s pro-European path since the beginning.
+Our countries, , France and Poland, as also Belgium, Denmark, Estonia , Lithuania and Luxembourg, Portugal, Finland and Sweden, have supported Georgia’s pro-European path since the beginning.
 We share their concerns and urge Georgia to hold free and fair elections.
 Georgians have made great strides in recent decades.
 Georgia’s application to join the EU in March 2022 marked a significant milestone in this journey.

 “Our concern today is therefore all the more grave.”
 These lines are written out of our concern for the European future Georgia.
 As friends of Georgia, and ministers for European affairs in our countries we feel it necessary to voice Europe’s position on Georgia once again to correct the wrong perceptions and conscious distortions of Georgia’s European perspective.